-VNDA can also observe pre-training measures for multiple outcomes, such as employment status, wages after training and income uplift, and reduced reliance on income support.
+VNDA can also observe pre-training measures for multiple outcomes, such as employment status, wages after training and income uplift.
 In comparison, SOS provides pre-training information for employment measures only.
 Being a longitudinal data set, in future, VNDA will observe changes over multiple years.